 Rishad Premji, son of Wipro chairman Azim Hashem Premji was appointed to the Board of the Directors of the company.
 He will join on May 1.
 He is an alumnus of Harvard Business School and was so far Chief Strategy Officer at Wipro.
 He played a critical role in setting up Wipro Ventures, a $100 million fund focused on investing in new age startups building cutting-edge technologies.
 Rishad joined Wipro in 2007.
-He earlier worked with Bain & Company for two years in the US and also worked for GE Capital for four years.
+He earlier worked with Bain and Company for two years in the US and also worked for GE Capital for four years.
 He is elder among the two sons of Azim Premji, the younger one being Tariq.

 Jamaat opts for Leadership of Old Guard